Belsomra (Suvorexant)

 Important Warnings

-There are several important warnings and precautions to be aware of before taking Belsomra.
+There are several important considerations before taking Belsomra.

 Who Should Not Take Belsomra

-Do not take Belsomra if you: fall asleep often at unexpected times (narcolepsy), are allergic to suvorexant or any ingredients in the medication, or if the packaging is damaged or expired.
+Do not take Belsomra if you have a history of allergic reactions to it or its ingredients, if you have narcolepsy, or if the packaging is damaged or expired.

 Medical Conditions to Discuss